theouscidda6/theouscidda6.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2023-12-01 15:59:00-0400
+date: 2024-02-01 15:59:00-0400
 inline: true
 related_posts: false
 ---

-Starting from February 2024, I will visit [Fabian Theis](https://www.helmholtz-munich.de/en/icb/pi/fabian-theis) at [Helmholtz Munich](https://www.helmholtz-munich.de/en) to work on generative modeling for single-cell biology.
+I have joined [Fabian Theis](https://www.helmholtz-munich.de/en/icb/pi/fabian-theis)'s lab at [Helmholtz Munich](https://www.helmholtz-munich.de/en), where I will be working on generative modeling for single-cell perturbation discovery.
 See you in Munich!